Listen to the Cancer.Net Podcast: CT Scan - What to Expect, adapted from this content.

 During the procedure

-When you arrive for your CT scan, you may need to change into a hospital gown or remove clothing or jewelry that could interfere with the scan.
+When you arrive for your CT scan, you may need to change into a hospital gown or remove clothing or accessories that could affect the scan.
 This includes belts, earrings, shirts with snaps or zippers, bras, and glasses.

 Depending on which part of your body is being scanned, you may be given a contrast medium.
-This dye may be given orally (as a drink), through an intravenous (IV) line, or through an injection (shot).
-Then it will travel through your bloodstream and help create a clearer picture of specific parts of your body.
+This is a special dye given as a drink or through an intravenous (IV) line.
+The dye travels through your bloodstream and helps create a clearer picture of specific parts of your body.

-If you are given an injection, you may feel heat or itching at the injection site or have a metallic taste in your mouth; however, both sensations should disappear after a few minutes.
+If you are given an injection, you may feel heat or itching at the injection site or have a metallic taste in your mouth.
+But both sensations should disappear after a few minutes.
 If you experience a more serious reaction, like trouble breathing, tell the technologist immediately.

 The technologist will help position you on an exam table.
 The table may have straps, pillows, or a special cradle for your head to hold you in place.
-You will probably lie on your back, although you may be asked to lie on your side or your stomach, depending on which part of your body is being scanned, especially if you are undergoing a biopsy.
-If the scan is done as part of radiation therapy treatment planning, there may be special devices such as masks or body casts to keep your body in the same position that will be used for the radiation treatment.
+You will probably lie on your back, but the technologist may ask you to lie on your side or your stomach.
+This will depend on which part of your body is being scanned.
+If the scan is done as part of radiation therapy treatment planning, there may be special devices such as masks or body casts to keep your body in the same position for the treatment.

-During the scan, the technologist who monitors the procedure will be in an adjoining control room.
-However, he or she will be able to observe you through a window or by means of a video camera, and you will be able to communicate through an intercom system.
+During the scan, the technologist will be in a nearby control room.
+He or she will be able to see you through a window or a video camera.
+And you will be able to communicate through an intercom system.

-The CT scanner resembles a large donut.
+The CT scanner looks like a large donut.
 The exam table will slide back and forth through the large hole in the center of the machine as the scanner rotates around you.
-At first, the table will move through the scanner quickly, which helps the technologist confirm that your body is in the right position.
+At first, the table will move through the scanner quickly.
+This helps the technologist confirm that your body is in the right position.
 After that, the table will move more slowly.

-You may be asked to hold your breath during part of the scan because the motion created by breathing can blur the images.
-The exam table may be raised, lowered, or tilted to create the correct angle for the x-rays; ask the technologist performing the scan to tell you when the table will move.
+The technologist may ask you to hold your breath during part of the scan because movement from breathing can blur the images.
+He or she may raise, lower, or tilt the exam table to create the correct angle for the x-rays.
+Ask him or her to tell you when the table will move.

-The examination will generally last up to an hour, although the scanning itself takes only 10 to 15 minutes or less.
+The exam will typically last up to 1 hour.
+The scanning itself takes only 10 to 15 minutes or less.
 Newer scanners, including spiral or helical CT scanners, are even faster.
 If a larger part of your body is being scanned, the test may last longer.
 The technologist should be able to give you a time estimate before you begin.

-When the scan is finished, you may be asked to remain on the exam table while a radiologist reviews the images to determine whether additional images are needed.
+When the scan is finished, you may be asked to remain on the exam table while a radiologist reviews the images to determine whether more images are needed.